Originally published on October 21, 2018 as a Facebook Note

 The closest equivalent would be a phone company, which simply provides a platform for people to communicate with other people.
 The phone company is not responsible for what their users say on the phone.
 No one argues that a phone company has the right to listen to all their clients' phone calls and cut them off if they say something that the phone company owner doesn't like.
 The idea is horrifying.

 How about a electricity company defining what their power may be used for?
-Could they state that they refuse to power sex toys and that they have the right to inspect their users' homes to make sure they do not use any?
+Could they state that they refuse to power printers to print documents the electricity company doesn't like and that they have the right to inspect their users' homes to make sure they do not violate their conditions?

 Once a private business reaches a certain level of economic weight, it also gains political influence.
 Google, Twitter and Facebook are just the most extreme form of economic power applied to politics.